TMC Pooled-Fund Study

 TMC Pooled Fund Study Annual Meeting

-TMC Pooled Fund Study held its annual meeting in Detroit, Michigan on May 17 and 18, 2016.
-It was hosted by Michigan DOT.
-The purpose of this meeting was to update members on progress made in 2016 and to finalize and select the projects that would be initiated by TMC Pooled Fund Study in FY 2017.
-The members selected the following top four projects that were considered priorities to pursue in FY 2017.
+The TMC Pooled Fund Study held its annual meeting in Tampa, FL on April 11-12, 2018.
+It was hosted by FL DOT.
+The purpose of this meeting was to update members on progress made in 2018 and to finalize and select the projects that would be initiated by TMC Pooled Fund Study in FY 2019.
+The members selected the following top four projects that were considered priorities to pursue in FY 2019.